billyyoung/blog/content/posts/walls.md

 * **Fit-It reflex**
 <small>
     * Trying to immediately jump to problem-solving away any negative feelings
-    * How do you stop chasing, and be present?
+    * How do you stop looking forward, wanting to fix everything, and be present?
 How do you learn to sit still, and not feel like you're wasting time?

 </small>